flexseth/press-this-for-the-events-calendar/README.txt

 Modify the Press This bookmarklet to be able to easily post Event types, which will allow you to easily add Events to The Events Calendar, a calendar plugin by Modern Tribe.

 == Description ==
-Use this plugin to easily add events to your website powered by Genesis framework and The Events Calendar plugin by Modern Tribe.
+Use this plugin to easily add events to your event calendar that uses The Events Calendar plugin by Modern Tribe.

 == Installation ==